w3c/wot-marketing/docs/README.md

 You can look at the [official documentation](https://jekyllrb.com/docs/) on how to install the two packages.

+If you are using MacOS, please refer to the [official MacOS installation guide](https://jekyllrb.com/docs/installation/macos/).

 ### Installing the Dependencies

 - Run `bundle install` .
 This will install all the dependencies via bundler using the Gemfile